OpenHFT/Chronicle-Map/docs/compatibility.md

-The Chronicle Map Data Store Specification could be updated without changing the revision while it remains backward compatible, i. e. the implementation of the newer version of the specification could access and update any persisted Chronicle Map instance, produced by an older version.
+The Chronicle Map Data Store Specification could be updated without changing the revision while it remains backward compatible, i. e. the implementation of the newer version of the specification could access and update any persisted Chronicle Map store, produced by an older version.
 In addition, potential *concurrent* accessing implementations of older versions ("within" the same revision) shouldn't lose correctness and corrupt the data.